Refined thresholds for inconsistency: The effect of the graph associated with incomplete pairwise comparisons: Methodology

 The adjacency matrix $\mathbf{B} = \left[ b_{ij} \right]$ of graph $G = (V,E)$ is given by $b_{ij} = 1$ if $e_{ij} \in E$ and $b_{ij} = 0$ if $e_{ij} \notin E$.
 The \emph{spectral radius} of a finite graph $G = (V,E)$ is the maximum of the absolute values of the eigenvalues of its adjacency matrix $\mathbf{B}$.

 \begin{example} Take the following incomplete pairwise comparison matrix:

 Its graph representation is given in Figure~\ref{Fig1}.
 The spectral radius of this graph equals 2. \end{example}

 Understanding the properties of the spectral radius is an active research field in discrete mathematics \citep{Stevanovic2018}.
+The spectral radius of a $k$-regular graph, where each vertex is connected to the same number of vertices $k$ (has degree $k$), is equal to $k$.
 Denote the maximum and minimum degree of a graph $G$ by $\Delta(G)$ and $\delta(G)$, respectively. \citet{Hong1993} asked the following question more than three decades ago: If $G$ has the smallest possible spectral radius among all graphs with $n$ vertices and $e$ edges, does $\Delta(G) - \delta(G) \leq 1$ hold, namely, is $G$ almost regular?
 The answer seems to be positive, at least for dense graphs with $e \geq (n-1)(n-2)/2 - 2$ \citep{CioabaGuptaMarques2024}.
 Analogously, there are recent results on upper bounds of the spectral radius \citep{GuoWangLi2019, JinZhagZhang2024}.